demisto/content/Packs/XSOARmirroring/Integrations/XSOARmirroring/README.md

 Facilitates mirroring of Cortex XSOAR incidents between different Cortex XSOAR tenants.
-This integration was integrated and tested with version 6.0 of XSOAR Mirroring
+This integration is compatible with versions 6.x and 8.x of Cortex XSOAR.

 ## Configure XSOAR Mirroring on Cortex XSOAR